 Within a 20-minute

 A basic, single hand-pump system can supply water to a thousand people per day.
 Our preference is solar-powered, submersible pump system technology with connected tanks and taps where possible.
 These larger, more sophisticated systems deliver much higher yields, serve double or triple the amount of people and are easier to maintain.

-As of mid 2022, we have installed 600 systems across Burundi, providing clean water to around 1.6 million people.
+As of mid 2022, we have installed over 600 systems across Burundi, providing clean water to around 1.6 million people.
 Thanks to our dedicated maintenance team and local community involvement, our wells are operational 95% of the time.

 Amazi Water is about more than ‘just’ installing wells – we are committed to growing skills.
 We employ and train local people whose expertise rapidly develops.